EDISON ATHLETIC BOOSTER CLUB OF THOMAS A. EDISON HIGH SCHOOL

-1. Standing Committees.
-The standing committees of the BOOSTERS shall consist of the following, each with a chair person.
+The standing committees of the Athletic BOOSTERS shall consist of the following, each with a chairperson.

-a) The Ways and Means Committee.
-It is chaired by the First Vice President, and includes the Treasurer and other members as necessary.
-It plans and promotes activities, subject to approval by the membership, that provide funds needed to support the athletic program.
+Is chaired by the Treasurer and includes the First Vice President and other members as necessary.
 Individual activities are managed by special committees appointed by the President upon recommendation by the Committee.
-The committee shall prepare an annual budget to the Board and its general meeting is September.
-Under the direction of the Board, the Ways and Means Committee shall oversee the overall fiscal management and implementation of the budget, subject to approval by the membership.
+The committee shall prepare an annual budget to the Board and its general meeting in September.
+Under the direction of the Board, the Budget Committee shall oversee the overall fiscal management and implementation of the budget, subject to approval by the membership.

-c) Spirit Gear Committee.
-Shall be responsible for devising, conducting and managing sales of spirit gear goods among the Edison High School community, and ensuring that sales proceeds are properly deposited with the BOOSTERS’ Treasurer.
+Shall be responsible for devising, conducting and managing sales of spirit wear among the Edison High School community, and ensuring that sales proceeds are properly deposited with the Athletic BOOSTERS’ Treasurer.

-g) Other committees, as necessary and appropriate, as determined by the Board of Directors (e.g., Tag Day, Craft Fair, Brick Wall).
+g) Other committees, as necessary and appropriate, as determined by the Board of Directors (e.g., Tag Day, Craft Fair).

-2. Special Committees.
 May be formed, as determined by the President of the Board of Directors, to provide services and support of a temporary or unique nature.
-Such pecial committees will cease to exist at the conclusion of their assigned task.
+Such special committees will cease to exist at the conclusion of their assigned task.

 ARTICLE 9 ‐ MEMBERSHIP MEETING AND VOTING

-1. The May meeting is designated the Annual Membership meeting of the BOOSTERS.
-At this meeting the BOOSTERS Officers may be elected to serve for their designated term, as discussed in Article 6 – Elections and Removal of Officers.
+SECTION 9.1.1.
+The June meeting is designated as the Annual Membership meeting of the Athletic BOOSTERS.
+At this meeting the Athletic BOOSTERS Officers may be elected to serve for their designated term, as discussed in Article 6 – Elections and Removal of Officers.

 SECTION 9.4.
 Quorum.

-3. Unless otherwise specified, and except for amendments to the Bylaws, a simple affirmative majority is needed to carry a motion at all meetings.
+SECITON 9.4.3.
+Unless otherwise specified, and except for amendments to the Bylaws, a simple affirmative majority is needed to carry a motion at all meetings.
 For reasons of timeliness, issues may be voted on electronically (e.g. emails).
-Such votes will be included in the minutes of the next regular scheduled meeting of the BOOSTERS.
+Such votes will be included in the minutes of the next regular scheduled meeting of the Athletic BOOSTERS.

 ARTICLE 10 ‐ FINANCES

 SECTION 10.1.
-All finances affairs of the Organization will be budgeted and controlled in accordance with this Article
+All financial affairs of the Organization will be budgeted and controlled in accordance with this Article 10.

 The budget may be reviewed and updated as needed at the following general meeting.
 As required, it may be amended at any time by a majority vote of the membership.

 SECTION 10.5.
-The President may authorize the Treasurer to disburse funds for all purposes and up to the amounts for those purposes, in the latest budget approved by the membership.
-The expenditure of funds for purposes or in amounts beyond the approved budget requires prior approval by the membership.
+A majority of the Board of Directors may authorize the Treasurer to disburse funds three times a year (after each season) or at the discretion of the Board of the Directors for all purposes and up to the amounts for those purposes in the latest budget approved by the membership.

 SECTION 10.6.
 Notwithstanding Section 10.4, however, the Board of Directors may authorize expenditures between membership general meetings of not to exceed a total of $1000.00 for unbudgeted requirements; these should be ratified by the membership at the next general meeting.

-SECTION 10.9.
+SECTION 10.10.
 The financial records of the Treasurer shall be audited at least once each year prior to their being turned over to a new Treasurer, or to the current Treasurer, if reelected.
 The audit will be performed by the Audit Committee, which will report its findings to the membership along with any recommendations for improvements in recordkeeping or financial procedures.
+See section 8.1e.

 SECTION 11.1.
-The BOOSTERS may award scholarships to graduating seniors that have participated in Edison Athletics, either as a player or a manager on an amount determined by the Board of Directors and approved by the membership.
-Applicants may be judged by a selection committee on the basis of their athletic accomplishment, academic accomplishment, community service, Coach’s recommendation and other criteria determined and disseminated by the Board of Directors.
-Applicants must complete an application package.
+The Athletic BOOSTERS may award scholarships to graduating seniors that have participated in Edison Athletics, either as a player or a manager on an amount determined by the Board of Directors and approved by the membership.
+Applicants will be assessed by a selection committee, chaired a board member who does not have a senior athlete, on the basis of their athletic accomplishment, academic accomplishment, community service, Coach’s recommendation and other criteria determined and disseminated by the Board of Directors.
+Applicants must complete an online application.
 Scholarship winners may be announced at the Varsity Sports Night.